Slick9000/natsuka/README.md

 <br/>

 ## future goals
-add album art to tracks.
+• add album art to tracks.

-add script to automatically install missing required packages (aiohttp, mutagen)
+• add script to automatically install missing required packages (aiohttp, mutagen etc)

+• downloading to other audio formats (aac, mp3, flac, for example) rather than only the option of the default ogg vorbis provided by spotify